george-hawkins/basic-gfm-jekyll/README.md

 * [`css/container.css`](https://github.com/george-hawkins/basic-gfm-jekyll/blob/gh-pages/css/container.css) - this is the very simple CSS for the two `<div>` elements seen in `default.html`.
 * [`css/syntax.css`](https://github.com/george-hawkins/basic-gfm-jekyll/blob/gh-pages/css/syntax.css) - this is the CSS needed for syntax highlighting.

-As mentioned above syntax highlighting is handled by a tool called Pygments and the `syntax.css` file was generated using the `pygmentize` tool like so:
+As mentioned above syntax highlighting is handled by a tool called Pygments and the `syntax.css` file was generated using the `pygmentize` command like so:

 ```bash
 $ pygmentize -S default -f html > css/syntax.css
 ```

-In addition to the two `.css` files mentioned `default.html` pulls in two further `.css` files that replicate the `.css` that GitHub uses when serving `.md` content:
+In addition to the two `.css` files already mentioned `default.html` pulls in two further `.css` files that replicate the `.css` that GitHub uses when serving `.md` content:

 * `github-markdown.css` - this comes from Sindre Sorhus's [github-markdown-css](https://github.com/sindresorhus/github-markdown-css) project and provides the CSS needed for the GitHub Markdown style.
 * `normalize.css` - this comes from Nicolas Gallagher's [normalize.css](http://necolas.github.io/normalize.css/) project and tries to make all HTML elements render more consistently across all browsers.